A lower bound on the stable 4-genus of knots: Introduction

 Twist knots form one of the simplest family of knots.
 The fact that we don't know the exact value of the stable $4$-genus for any twist knot (other than the first three) shows how difficult it is to determine $g_{st}$ in general.
+Moreover, to the best knowledge of the author all known exact values of the stable $4$-genus are integers.
+This raises further the following question.

+\begin{prob} Does there exist either in the smooth or topological setting a knot $K$ such that $g_{st}(K) \notin \mathbb{Z}$ and for which the exact value of the stable $4$-genus can be computed? \end{prob}

+We would like to conclude this discussion with a remark regarding \cref{corexconcorder}.
+In the smooth category, Lisca \cite{lisca} gave a complete description of the concordance order of $2$-bridge knots, a class to which the twist knots belong.
+It follows from his result that the only twist knots of finite order in the smooth concordance group are $K_0$, $K_1$, and $K_2$.
+This coincides with the results obtained in the present work and shows that the concordance order of the twist knots is the same in the topological and smooth category.